 Cell Phone Plan Calculator (Total Cost)

-What is the Cell Phone Plan and why should you care?
+What is the Cell Phone Plan and Why Should You Care?

-Picture this: you’re tempted by the latest shiny smartphone.
+Picture this: you're tempted by the latest shiny smartphone.
 The initial price might be steep, but when you spread it over a multi-year contract, it seems manageable.
 However, the total cost of ownership, when accounting for monthly bills and the contract length, can add up to a small fortune.
-By knowing how to calculate this, you’re in control of your finances.
-Ready to dive deeper?
+By knowing how to calculate this, you're in control of your finances.

-How to calculate Cell Phone Plan
+How to Calculate Cell Phone Plan Total Cost

 1. Price of Phone: Determine the upfront price of the phone.
 If it's included in your monthly bill, you can skip this step.